 More and more, line-of-business professionals will want to make direct connections like this, so that they can analyze data independently for ad hoc insights.

-In addition to ETL, reverse ETL, database replication, etc. for data teams, it would be well to choose a data integration tool that lets non-technical teams serve themselves.
+In addition to ETL, reverse ETL, database replication, etc. for data teams, it would be well to choose a data integration tool that lets non-technical teams serve themselves, because this will save you time!

 Tools that tick this box will inevitably have a no-code interface and be easy to use.